heroiclabs/nakama-docs/docs/social-realtime-chat.md

 When a user has [joined a chat channel](#join-chat) its ID can be used to send messages with JSON encoded strings.

-Every message sent returns an acknowledgement when it's received by the server.
-The acknowledgement returned contains a message ID, timestamp, and details back about the user who sent it.
+Every message sent returns an acknowledgment when it's received by the server.
+The acknowledgment returned contains a message ID, timestamp, and details back about the user who sent it.

 ```js tab="JavaScript"
 var channelId = "<channel id>";